SAP-samples/teched2023-DA260/exercises/ex3/README.md

     ![Ex03_03](images/Ex03_03.png)

-6. Perform inner join on projection node and delta local table and map the “PRODUCTID” key column.
+6. Perform inner join on projection node and delta local table and map the “PRODUCTID” column.
 7. Add calculation node with calculated column “InvoiceRebateperItem” with this expression “Historic_Sticker_Price - GROSSAMOUNT” and validate the expression.

    ![Ex03_Rebate](images/Ex03_Rebate.png)